 Presentation SLS-CS_18-10 was given by V. Sank (NASA) on the search for a longer pseudo-randomizer to be used to reduce spectral spurs at high data rates.
 While the existing PN-8 sequence generates spectral spurs (when applied to non-random data) at 1/255 of the symbol rate, the proposed PN-17 sequence generates a pattern that is longer than the longest codewords.
 In exchange, the run length properties may degrade.
 With a properly chosen starting point in the PN-17 sequence, there is no run of length >8 in the first 4524 symbols, or >10 in the first 9524 symbols, or >11 in the first 21429 symbols.

-The working group concluded that this run-length study did not fully address AI_18_5 which remains open, and requested additional information about the 0/1 bias, transition density, and power flux density (the initial motivation for this study) in AI_18_9.
+The working group concluded that this run-length study did not fully address AI_18_5 which remains open, and requested additional information about the 0/1 bias, transition density, and power spectral density (the initial motivation for this study) in AI_18_9.
 The work has proceeded far enough to justify writing a concept paper to update the TM C&S Blue Book (AI_18_7 and AI_18_8).

 Performance of VCM over a Nonlinear Channel (NASA)